|Allergy Skin Testing

 Pulmonary function testing measures how well you are breathing.
 There are different types of pulmonary function tests that can be done.
 Spirometry is one type of

 pulmonary function test.
 Spirometry is a simple test to measure how much (volume) and how fast (flow) you can move air into and out of your lungs

 Through routine spirometry, lung diseases can often be diagnosed in the early stages when treatment is most effective.
 Once a lung disease is diagnosed and

 treated, routine spirometry tests can monitor changes in lung functions with specific treatment.
 This will help your doctor find the best treatment plan for you.

 What happens during the spirometry test?

-hard and as fast as you can until your lungs feel absolutely empty.
-You will be asked to repeat the test several more times until there are two to three good efforts.
+as hard and as fast as you can until your lungs feel absolutely empty.
+You will be asked to repeat the test several more times until there are two to three good

 A computerized sensor (which is part of the spirometer) calculates and graphs the results.
-The results demonstrate an person's air flow rates or the volume forced out
+The results demonstrate a person's air flow rates or the volume forced

 records the total volume of air forced out of the lungs.
 This is the Forced Vital Capacity (FVC).
 We also check the smaller airways reflected by the FEF 25-75 values.

 Patch tests (contact allergy testing)